lxgr-linux/scrap_engine/docs/DOCS.md

 #### Method ```scrap_engine.Text.rechar(self, text, esccode="")```
 Changes the text of the text.
 - text:```String``` The text of the label.
-- esccode:```String``` The ansii escape code that can be used to color the text or make it bold/italic...
+- esccode:```String``` The ansii escape code that can be used to colour the text or make it bold/italic...
 ---

 ### scrap_engine.Square